NFXSTUDIO/NFXSTUDIO/README.md

-- 👋 Hi, I’m @NFXSTUDIO
+- 👋 Hi, I’m Arthur Touati
 - I am an aerospace and aeronautics students at IPSA in France and I am the president of an association I build, Apollo's Science Innovator
 - I know python, VBA, C, C++, java, assembly, javascrypt, css and HTML
 - I would like to study AI, machine learning and robotics in the futur with my schools